muggy8/improbable/from-me-to-me/Ur78er4a.md

 Despite him being a master and me being a nobody, his presence next to me somehow felt calming.

-This normally wouldn't have been the case as I recalled the first I met him during the entrence exams.
+This normally wouldn't have been the case as I recalled the first I met him during the entrance exams.

 Things sure have changed since then.

-At first, he was like an untouchable being of power and athority
+At first, he was like an untouchable being of power and authority

 But now, he feels just like a friend, or maybe even family.